PSUmodeling/Cycles/docs/index.md

 #### `DAILY_WEATHER_OUT`

-Set to `1` to write an output file named `weather.dat` with the average temperature, reference evapotranspiration, and precipitation for each day of the simulation.
+Set to `1` to write an output file named `weather.txt` with the average temperature, reference evapotranspiration, and precipitation for each day of the simulation.

 #### `DAILY_CROP_OUT`

-Set to `1` to write an output file named for each crop used in the rotation (e.g., `Maize.dat`) with daily values for growing degree day accumulation, crop biomass production, biomass N content, crop N stress and water stress, and potential transpiration.
+Set to `1` to write an output file named for each crop used in the rotation (e.g., `Maize.txt`) with daily values for growing degree day accumulation, crop biomass production, biomass N content, crop N stress and water stress, and potential transpiration.

 #### `DAILY_RESIDUE_OUT`

-Set to `1` to write an output file named `residue.dat` with daily values associated with the residue pools, including radiation interception by surface residues, surface residue moisture content, shoot and root residue biomass and N content in the entire soil profile, and manure C and N content at the surface and in the soil profile.
+Set to `1` to write an output file named `residue.txt` with daily values associated with the residue pools, including radiation interception by surface residues, surface residue moisture content, shoot and root residue biomass and N content in the entire soil profile, and manure C and N content at the surface and in the soil profile.

 #### `DAILY_WATER_OUT`

-Set to `1` to write an output file named `water.dat` with daily values for the water budget, including inputs from irrigation and rainfall, and outputs of drainage, runoff, evaporation, transpiration, and sublimation.
+Set to `1` to write an output file named `water.txt` with daily values for the water budget, including inputs from irrigation and rainfall, and outputs of drainage, runoff, evaporation, transpiration, and sublimation.

 #### `DAILY_NITROGEN_OUT`

-Set to `1` to write an output file named `N.dat` with daily values for pools and fluxes in the N cycle, including soil profile stocks of organic N, nitrate N, and ammonium N, and rates of N mineralization and immobilization, nitrification, gaseous N losses, and N leaching losses.
+Set to `1` to write an output file named `N.txt` with daily values for pools and fluxes in the N cycle, including soil profile stocks of organic N, nitrate N, and ammonium N, and rates of N mineralization and immobilization, nitrification, gaseous N losses, and N leaching losses.

 #### `DAILY_SOIL_CARBON_OUT`

-Set to `1` to write an output file named `soilC.dat` with daily values for pools and fluxes in the C cycle, including soil profile stocks of organic C, the C from decomposed organic matter that becomes humified in microbial and stabilized C pools, and C respired from decomposed residues or soil organic matter.
+Set to `1` to write an output file named `soilC.txt` with daily values for pools and fluxes in the C cycle, including soil profile stocks of organic C, the C from decomposed organic matter that becomes humified in microbial and stabilized C pools, and C respired from decomposed residues or soil organic matter.

 #### `DAILY_SOIL_LYR_CN_OUT`

-Set to `1` to write an output file named `soilLayersCN.dat` with daily values for C and N pool sizes by soil layer.
+Set to `1` to write an output file named `soilLayersCN.txt` with daily values for C and N pool sizes by soil layer.
 Included are nitrate and ammonium concentrations, the composite environmental factor regulating decomposition rates, residue C and C:N ratio, microbial biomass C and C:N ratio, stabilized organic C and C:N ratio, soil water content, and soil layer thickness and bulk density.

 #### `ANNUAL_SOIL_OUT`

-Set to `1` to write an output file named `annualSOM.dat` with annual values for soil carbon pool sizes and carbon saturation ratios by soil layer.
+Set to `1` to write an output file named `annualSOM.txt` with annual values for soil carbon pool sizes and carbon saturation ratios by soil layer.

 #### `ANNUAL_PROFILE_OUT`

-Set to `1` to write an output file named `annualSoilProfileC.dat` with annual values of carbon pools by soil layer.
+Set to `1` to write an output file named `annualSoilProfileC.txt` with annual values of carbon pools by soil layer.

 #### `ANNUAL_NFLUX_OUT`

-Set to `1` to write and output file named `annualN.dat` with annual values of nitrogen fluxes, including fertilization, fixation, leaching, denitrification, nitrification, and volatilization.
+Set to `1` to write and output file named `annualN.txt` with annual values of nitrogen fluxes, including fertilization, fixation, leaching, denitrification, nitrification, and volatilization.

 #### `CROP_FILE`